ginking/wechat-1/README.en.md

 Wechat is a middleware and SDK of Wechat Official Account Admin Platform (mp.weixin.qq.com).

-This wechat document is translated by [Guo Yu](https://github.com/turingou/), if you have some understanding problems, please feel free open an issue [here](https://github.com/turingou/wechat/issues).
+This wechat document is translated by [Guo Yu](https://github.com/turingou/), if you have some problems, please feel free open an issue [here](https://github.com/node-webot/wechat/issues).

 ## Features